btcguide/btcguide.github.io/README.md

 # btcguide.github.io

+For regular users, just visit <https://btcguide.github.io/> to see GitHub Pages render this content as a static website.

+For advanced users, you can host this locally with [jekyll](https://jekyllrb.com/).

 ```bash
 $ bundle exec jekyll serve
 ```

-Then visit this site to see the content: http://127.0.0.1:4000
+Then visit:
+ http://127.0.0.1:4000